-They may look like little fluffy cotton balls with legs, but the damage mealybugs can do in the flower garden is serious.
+They may look like little fluffy cotton balls with legs, but the damage mealybugs can do on houseplants and in the outdoor garden is serious.
 Mealybugs, a cousin to other garden pests like scale and whiteflies, can damage many flowering and ornamental plants by direct feeding and by introducing diseases into the garden.
-Organic flower gardeners can control this pest in several ways without resorting to toxic pesticides.
+Organic gardeners can control this pest in several ways without resorting to toxic pesticides.

 Identify Mealybugs and Mealybug Damage

 Mealybugs are tiny insects, about 1/8 inch in length, but their color and clustering habit make mealybugs easy to find on garden plants.
 Most common mealybug species are white, and have waxy looking filaments covering their bodies, giving them a fuzzy or hairy appearance.
 An exception is the hibiscus mealybug, which is pinkish-brown and lacks the fringe.

 What plants to mealybugs like to feed on?
 Many of our favorite houseplants are susceptible to mealybug infestations, including gardenias, jade plants, ficus trees, English ivy, hoya, and palms.
 In the outdoor garden, watch for mealybugs on coleus, begonias, Gerbera daisies, marigolds, and chrysanthemums.
 Any plant that has experienced high nitrogen levels from over-fertilization will be especially appealing to the pests.

 Mealybugs feed on garden plants by inserting their sharp mouthparts into the leaves and stems to suck sap.
 Damaged leaves look wrinkled or puckered, and the insects can contaminate cut flowers with webby egg sacs and clusters of larvae.
 The honeydew mealybugs excrete compounds the damage, as it harbors black sooty mold and encourages the growth of plant viruses.